sctlcd/the-green-corner/README.md

 #### Typography <a name="Typography"></a>

 - I have decided to use the Google Font [B612](https://fonts.google.com/specimen/B612?query=B612) throughout the website.
 And I have imported the Google Font [Amatic SC](https://fonts.google.com/specimen/Amatic+SC?query=Amatic) as a secondary font for the 404 error page.
+Both are easy to read fonts.

 Back to [top](#TableOfContents)